top of page

 Commercial Property Is Not Exempt

 Historically, focus has been on residential transactions.
-But commercial property carries just as much risk — sometimes more.
-Criminals may:
+But commercial property carries just as much risk .... sometimes more.
+Financial criminals may:

 • Purchase office buildings, retail spaces, or land through layered entities